BLumsden09/DistrictUpdate/README.md

 # DistrictUpdate

-Database program to modify and update table data.
+C# database program using SQLConnection to communicate with the SQL Database and update Distrct table data.
+This program used Visual Studio.